 Tanka poems are similar to a haiku but have two additional lines and usually feature as its subject very strong emotion or love.
 Conversely, Haikus are typically about nature.

-A Tanka is a type of poem that originated from Japan in the eighth century.
-Tanka poems, in their purest form, are most generally written to express self-reflection, love, or gratitude.
+A Tanka is a type of short poem, similar to a Haiku, of 8th century Japanese origin which are often written to express self-reflection, love, or gratitude.
 A suitor would compile a Tanka and send it to a woman the following day after a date.
 The woman would then reply back in kind.
 The poems were like short, secret messages expressing gratitude, love, meaning, or desire, and often climaxed in a persuading message.

 These days, much of the original purpose of Tanka poems has been lost.
 Poets often include any topic that blends itself well with Tanka poems, but some topics simply don’t blend themselves.
 For example, other forms of poetry ought to be employed when writing about a topic such as the frustration of cooking eggs and bacon.